 - Loss of appetite (anorexia)

 - Cough (increase of pre-existing cough)

 As you can see the list is long and quite a few of them have made an appearance in my life.
 Seizures are, without doubt, the easiest part of having Epilepsy.
-And Grand Mal (the big well known seizures) are much easier to have then the Myoclonic ones, in my case anyway.
-For my if I have a Grand Mal, I will be exhausted and out of it for the rest of the day, but I tend to only have one or two seizures, where as Myoclonics I have all day and they cause extreme headaches and eye ache due to eye rolling and the inability to do ANYTHING all day.
+And Grand Mals (the big well known seizures) are much easier to have then the Myoclonic ones, in my case anyway.
+For me if I have a Grand Mal, I will be exhausted and out of it for the rest of the day, but I tend to only have one or two seizures, where as Myoclonics I have all day and they cause extreme headaches and eye ache due to eye rolling and the inability to do ANYTHING all day.

-if I could choose, I’d choose the Grand Mals over the Myoclonics any day of the week.
+If I could choose, I’d choose the Grand Mals over the Myoclonics any day of the week.

-“you don’t look like you have Epilepsy”
+“You don’t look like you have Epilepsy”

 Anyway rant over.

-Have a niceness day everyone.
+Have a nice day everyone.